Nurtha/FOUNDU-web-PRMSU-BSCS-1B-A.Y.-2025-2026/README.md

 - `POST /api/items`
 - other `/api/*` routes

-5. Share publicly with one ngrok tunnel:
+5.Share publicly with one ngrok tunnel:
 - `ngrok http 3000`

 Notes: